dlaf88/dlaf88.github.io/_posts/2017-1-25-lessons-from-building-cms.md

 ``Reminder:`` Rails, Ruby, and Postgres provide much flexibility.
 In the past, I created different models each with their own database table without first reflecting on whether another approach was posssible.
 Piotr's CMS post reminds us to look for alternative solutions in bulding an app's model architecture.
 <br>
-## 3. The scope method in Routes can be used to provide contextual information to the Controller.
+## 3.The scope method in Routes can be used to provide contextual information to the Controller.

 In order to have a single interface for all types of content, Piotr uses only an ```EntriesController```: Piotr does NOT have a ```BlogPostsController``` or ```BlogLinksController```.
 Moreover, he uses the method ```content_class``` to provide ```EntriesController``` the information needed to work with the correct type of content.